city-of-saint-louis/gis-asset-manager-ui/README.md

 ### Possible integration strategies include

+1. store in a new variable scoped for the parent application
-1. using local storage to save 'chosenAssets'
+2. using local storage to save 'chosenAssets'
-2. using a submit button to send or store 'chosenAssets' to desired location
+3. using a submit button to send or store 'chosenAssets' to desired location
-3. storing to database
+4. storing to database
-4. using in an API call
+5. using in an API call
 <!-- Other Ideas? -->

 ```javascript